My Story – Cycling with the Moon

 Wemoon soon expanded to include a great team of women with pads sold in Australia and Overseas.

-I have now been in business 16 years, Wemoon is still Australian owned and made,
+I have now been in business over 20 years, Wemoon is still Australian owned and made,

 I’m inspired as over the years many mothers have passed down their knowledge and example of using Wemoon pads to their daughters.
 A new generation of young women are emerging who embrace their bodies and periods as a natural part of life.